gif007/py-weather-app/README.md

 # Python Weather Application w/ GUI

-This project is a weather aggregate that pulls in weather predictions from the Government of Canada's [weather service](https://weather.gc.ca/) and displays them in a table.
+This project is a weather data scraper that pulls in weather predictions from the Government of Canada's [weather service](https://weather.gc.ca/) and displays them in a table.
 It is currently hard-coded with a selection of regions in the province of Nova Scotia and presents the data in an hour-by-hour format.

 ## Getting Started